Jewish Cemetery (Anklam)

-The Jewish cemetery Anklam is a Jewish burial place in the Western Pomeranian Anklam in the administrative district Western Pomerania-Greifswald in Mecklenburg-Western Pomerania.
+The Jewish cemetery in Anklam is a Jewish burial place in the Western Pomeranian Anklam in the administrative district Western Pomerania-Greifswald in Mecklenburg-Western Pomerania.

 Since 1962 it has been a memorial and is a protected historic monument.

 Description

 The approximately 600 m2 Jewish cemetery in Anklam is located in the street "Min Hüsung", on Pasewalker Allee, outside the city center.
 It is situated in the middle of a housing estate, at the edge of an industrial area.
 The entrance is located at the southwest corner of the complex, in the street "Min Hüsung".
 Along the street "Min Hüsung" the complex is enclosed with a 1.3 m high ornamental wall of concrete and stones.
 It is separated from south and east adjoining private properties by a 0.50 m high field stone wall capped by a red clinker brick-on-end course and a newly planted hedge in front of it.
 There are no paths at the cemetery, the entire complex is laid out as a meadow.
 The southern part is planted with chestnut trees and the northern part with maple and ash trees.

 On the cemetery there are 31 very well preserved gravestones dating from the end of the 19th / beginning of the 20th century.
 All gravestones face south with German inscriptions on the back.
 In the southern part of the cemetery there is a memorial stone with the inscription "In remembrance of the Jewish victims of fascism – a reminder to Everyone".

 The whole complex is in a very good and well-maintained condition.
 Only the containers for recyclable materials set up in the north in front of the cemetery wall disturb the overall impression of the complex.
 Jewish cemeteries were marked in the official maps as burial places and signed with an L instead of a †.
 Mostly they were located further away from cities and communities, mainly in barn areas or similar remote places.
 In Anklam, the cemetery is located along the former railway station and railway line in front of the old town.

 Around 1850 the cemetery was built on the outskirts of Anklam.